aws-amplify/docs/ios/api-apigw.md

 }
 ```

-The AWSConfiguration represents the configuration information present in awsconfiguration.json file.
-By default, the information under Default section of the json is used.
+`AWSAppSyncClientInfo` represents the configuration information present in awsconfiguration.json file.
 Next, in your application code, you reference this in an appropriate lifecycle method such as `viewDidLoad()`:

 ```swift
 import AWSAppSync